In Your Eyes (Kylie Minogue song)

 "In Your Eyes" is a song by Australian singer Kylie Minogue, taken from her eighth studio album, Fever (2001).
 It was written by Minogue, Richard Stannard, Julian Gallagher, and Ash Howes and produced by Stannard and Gallagher.
 It is a dance-pop song and talks about sexual temptation.
 The song was released in Australia on 21 January 2002 as the second single from the album.
-In Europe, it was delayed from a January release due to the success of "Can't Get You Out of My Head", and it was eventually issued on 18 February 2002 by Parlophone.
+In Europe, it was delayed from a January release due to the continued success of "Can't Get You Out of My Head", and it was eventually issued on 18 February 2002 by Parlophone.

-Critical reception towards "In Your Eyes" was mostly positive, who commended the catchy chorus and the production, but many critics were reluctant in reviewing the song on the album.
-In Australia, the song debuted at number one was certified gold by the Australian Recording Industry Association (ARIA).
-It reached number three in the United Kingdom, and was certified silver by the British Phonographic Industry (BPI).
+Critical reception towards "In Your Eyes" was highly positive, with its catchiness being noted and its production singled out for praise.
+In Australia, the song debuted at number one and was certified gold by the Australian Recording Industry Association (ARIA).
+It reached number three in the United Kingdom and was certified silver by the British Phonographic Industry (BPI).
 The single also charted inside the top 20 in Finland, Hungary, Canada, and New Zealand.

 A music video for "In Your Eyes" was directed by Dawn Shadforth and was envisioned as a science fiction-extension from Minogue's previous single, "Can't Get You Out of My Head" (2001).
-It features Minogue and numerous backup dancers, surrounded with LED lights.
-"In Your Eyes" was performed on her 2002 Fever Tour and has appeared on most of her concert tours since, including the one-off concert show Money Can't Buy and most recently in the Golden Tour in 2018.
+It features Minogue and numerous backup dancers, surrounded by LED lights.
+"In Your Eyes" was performed on her 2002 Fever Tour and has appeared on most of her concert tours since, including the one-off concert show Money Can't Buy and most recently on the Tension Tour in 2025.